Aduda-Boaz/web-scrapper/README.md

 - The above Ruby Gems can be sources from [Ruby Gems](https://rubygems.org/)

-In this project, I created a scraper which extracts football results from BBC Sports website (https://www.bbc.com/sport/football/premier-league)
+In this project, I created a scraper which extracts available remote jobs website (https://www.remote.io)

 ## Preview